neighborhoods/Prefab/README.md

 `tools/PHPStorm/ApacheVelocityLanguage`

-should be able to be copied to
+should be able to be copied to (below is an example, ensure the path you use is the correct path for your PHPStorm version)

-`~/Library/Preferences/PhpStorm2018.1/fileTemplates`
+`~/Library/Preferences/PhpStorm{2018.1}/fileTemplates`

 and the copied templates will be ingested by PHPStorm when it is subsequently started.